Texas Law Loan Repayment Assistance Program Guidelines

 Forgiveness Terms for LRAP Loans

-LRAP loans and the accrued interest on them will be forgiven for participants who remain in qualifying employment and meet the other requirements of the program for an initial period of two years; subsequent LRAP loans and the accrued interest on them will be forgiven on a semi-annual basis.
+LRAP loans and the accrued interest on them will be forgiven for participants who remain in qualifying employment and meet the other requirements of the program for the six-month period covered by the loan.
+Subsequent LRAP loans and the accrued interest on them will be forgiven on a semi-annual basis.

-A participant who remains in qualifying employment but whose salary increases during the six-month loan period to a different level on the Available Benefits chart above, or to more than $50,000, will not be expected to repay a portion of that LRAP loan or the accrued interest.
+A participant who remains in qualifying employment but whose gross salary increases during the six-month loan period to a different level on the Available Benefits chart above, or to more than $55,000, will not be expected to repay a portion of that LRAP loan or the accrued interest.

 All LRAP loan repayments will be under terms set forth in the LRAP Promissory Note, which must be signed by the applicant before any LRAP loan funds are disbursed.